solomonxie/Spoilfy/README.md

 # Spoilfy
-Mapping all music to MusicBrainz, etc., Spotify, iTunes.
+Mapping all music to MusicBrainz, from Spotify, iTunes, etc.